-Prince Harry, Meghan plan to go their own way in royal rift
+UK royals scramble to contain Harry, Meghan announcement

-Britain’s royal family has been rocked by the surprise announcement from Prince Harry and his wife Meghan that they plan “to step back” from their roles and pursue a new path that will allow them to be financially independent.
+Britain’s royal family scrambled Thursday to contain the fallout from the surprise announcement by Prince Harry and Meghan that they plan “to step back” from royal duties and pursue a new path that will allow them to be financially independent.

-Harry and Meghan’s stunning announcement underscores the couple’s wish to forge a new path for royals in the modern world and clearly upset senior royals.
-Hours after the first statement, Buckingham Palace issued a second statement saying many issues still had to be worked out before Harry and Meghan’s plan could be realized.
+The couple’s announcement that they planned to forge a “progressive” new path for royals in the modern world and clearly upset senior royals — who apparently weren’t told of the decision in advance.
+Hours after Harry and Meghan’s announcement, Buckingham Palace issued a second statement, saying many issues still had to be worked out before the couple’s plan could be realized.

-The split dominated Britain’s press and broadcast outlets Thursday with breathless coverage of the apparent rift developing between Queen Elizabeth II, son Prince Charles and grandson Prince William and Harry and Meghan, who want to go their own way.

 A statement issued Wednesday evening by Buckingham Palace, described as “a personal message from the Duke and Duchess of Sussex,” said Harry and Meghan intend to become financially independent and to “balance” their time between the U.K. and North America.